jperson/heaps/README.md

 #HEAPS

-Common lisp implementation of max-heaps.
+Common lisp implementation of min/max heaps.
 Uses a dlambda (see let over lambda) interface for heap objects.

 Loading and using a max-heap: